rakutentech/js-miniapp/js-miniapp-sdk/README.md

 ### 4. Share Info

-It is possible for the mini app user to share the mini app data across Android/iOS interface.
-The data format must match the [ShareInfoType](src/types/ShareInfoType.ts).
+It is possible for the mini app user to share data with another App by showing the native content sharing chooser.

+The data format must match the [ShareInfoType](https://github.com/rakutentech/js-miniapp/blob/master/js-miniapp-sdk/src/types/ShareInfoType.ts).

 ```javascript
 const info = { content: inputValue };